 Some cards have been revised.
 In most cases, these revisions merely make the proper gameplay of a card more clear, or implement a rule or ruling directly on the card itself.
 In other cases, the revisions represent gameplay changes relative to earlier versions of the cards, in order to correct a wording error, address a gameplay concern, or correct some other problem.
-A link to the current complete errata file is given in Appendix A.
+A link to the current complete errata file is given in Appendix B.

-TEMPORARY
+TEMPORARY RULINGS

-Temporary rulings are issued when necessary to immediately clarify interactions while Rules and/or Errata work on a permanent resolution.
+Temporary rulings are issued when necessary to immediately clarify interactions while Rules works on a permanent resolution.